iDevBrandon/coding-interview/README.md

 1. Create a new page that display a new single hero
 2. Configure the route and add a link from a list
 3. Fetch super hero by id in detail page

+## Parallel Queries

+Our goal is to fetch both superheros and freinds